yykids/RDS/en/console-guide.md

 * Delete a binary log file to secure more disk space.

->[Caution] Selected binary log files and previously-created log files are all deleted.
+> [Caution] Selected binary log files and previously-created log files are all deleted.
+> [Caution] Depending on the binary log files that are deleted, restoration may not be available to a certain point in time.
+> [Caution] If all binary log files are deleted, point-in-time restoration is not available.

 ### Scaling Storage